-Prerequisite(s): Human Body Systems
+Prerequisite(s): Human Body Systems Credit: One (weighted +1)

 Students follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
 Students explore how to detect and fight infection; screen and evaluate the code in human DNA; evaluate cancer treatment options; and prevail when the organs of the body begin to fail.
 Through real-world cases, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.